-Try your luck fishing for mulloway, tailor or black bream - visit the Department of Fisheries website for information including bag and size limits, Recfishwest or the Australian Anglers Association Club.
+Try your luck fishing for mulloway, tailor or black bream - visit the Department of Primary Industiries and Regional Development (Fisheries) website for information including bag and size limits, Recfishwest or the Australian Anglers Association Club.

 1. Fish need healthy foreshore vegetation to breed.
 Find a spot where you don’t have to trample vegetation to get there, or fish from jetties or platforms.